sdiehl28/baseball-analytics/README.md

 ### Data Validation

 pytest is used to automate data integrity and data consistency testing.
-More than 100 attributes are validated over the last 45 years worth of data.
+More than 100 attributes are checked over the last 45 years worth of data.
 Some examples:

 * the number of home runs hit by batters should equal the number of home runs allowed by pitchers
 * when the Retrosheet data aggregated to the same level as Lahman data, the two data sets should be consistent with each other